 Those interested in experiencing the essence of Ravi Shankar, whose birth name I was amused to learn was Robindro, are advised to seek out a recording of Raga Jaijaivanti originally released by World Pacific.
 This is the most perfect creation of Shankar and Rakha I know of, and it exerted a powerful influence on myself, revealing with stunning clarity and elegance the expressive and technical elements and systems that ragas are made of, almost as if it contains musical secrets that were not intended for outsider consumption.
 Perhaps because I have mentioned it, this recording will soon become more well known, following a pattern of recommendations I made to Raviji in past years regarding various out of print books and recordings that coincidently became available once again.
 If so, I hope the digital transfer of Jaijaivanti is done properly, unlike the re-release of Malkauns, originally from the Sound of the Sitar album, where the delicate timbre of the sitar was compromised, ruining the raga's rasa, which was the most extraordinary aspect of that momentous recording.

-“Hello Goodbye” was never one of my favorite Beatle songs, but as I say goodbye to Raviji, I thankfully realize I will forever be saying hello to him for the priceless musical gifts he bestowed mostly, in my personal experience, by way of the magnificently brilliant teacher, Harihar Rao.
+“Hello Goodbye” was never one of my favorite Beatle songs, but as I say goodbye to Raviji, who passed away this month at 92, I thankfully realize I will forever be saying hello to him for the priceless musical gifts he bestowed mostly, in my personal experience, by way of the magnificently brilliant teacher, Harihar Rao.

 It is an unavoidable double-edged sword that renders Indian classical music, both North and South, unintelligible to many without considerable exposure and education, including, by extension, my own music, with its unconventional assimilation of both East and West classical music influences.